-Obey can be resisted with Discipline which can be acquired from various abilities, but can also be used when appropriate to the character’s Psyche.
+Obey can be resisted with Nerve which can be acquired from various abilities, but can also be used when appropriate to the character’s Psyche.

 Psyche in Play

-Whenever a Game Effect, such as Obey, would cause a character to violate one of these factors, the character can state their relevant Bond, Belief or Devotion out loud in order to refuse, then call Discipline.
+Whenever an Obey call would cause a character to violate one of these factors, the character can state their relevant Bond, Belief or Devotion out loud in order to refuse, then call Nerve.
 They may only call on a given Bond, Belief, or Devotion this way once per Scene.

 “Understand this – Vincenzo has betrayed you and will betray you again – Obey: Believe me.”

 “I love Vincenzo.
 There is no way he would willingly betray me.
 There must be more to this.
-Discipline.”
+Nerve.”